evmcnb/quartz/content/full/Psychiatric History Taking.md

 ### Hypomania/mania

-Episodes of mania and hypomania are part of the diagnostic criteria for [[Bipolar disorder]]
+Episodes of mania and hypomania are part of the diagnostic criteria for [[Full/Bipolar disorder]]

 - "Have you noticed any change in your mood or energy levels?"
 - "Can you describe the change"